gibbonweb/Banhammer/README.md

 *** Banhammer ***

-Banhammer is a class designed to prevent "lazy" SPAM, i.e. SPAM messages which are spread over thousands of websites without any modification.
+Banhammer is a function designed to prevent "lazy" SPAM, i.e. SPAM messages which are spread over thousands of websites without any modification.
 The idea of Banhammer was first brought up in a [discussion on webdevRefinery.com][1].

+Banhammer contains the Wordpress plugin "wp-banhammer" which uses the banhammer function on incoming blog comments.

 [1]: http://www.webdevrefinery.com/forums/topic/7318-the-lazy-spammer-banhammer/